 As an athlete getting better, faster, and stronger is understandably your top priority.
 However, your dedication to your workout and your commitment to proper recoveries are equally important.
 For starters, neglecting essential recovery time could lead to joint and muscle pain and exhaustion.
 You could also find yourself suffering major sports injuries that take longer to recover from or could even put you out of the game for good.

-With regular training, your body is put through the ringer in order to turn it into a well-oiled machine.
-However, like any powerful machine, it requires proper care in order to work at peak performance.
+With regular training, your body is put through the wringer to turn it into a well-oiled machine.
+However, like any powerful machine, it requires proper care too work at peak performance.
 That’s why allowing your muscles to recover after exercise is necessary, so they can repair from the stress and tears and work at full capacity next time you head out to the field, track, or court.

 Here are a few of the best muscle recovery tips for athletes: